zayanahmed8719-alt/-Shopify-Landing-Pages-for-Ads/README.md

 # -Shopify-Landing-Pages-for-Ads
-Developed a Shopify landing page for the ‘Summer Collection’ of Arabian Perfume House.
-Designed the page layout, organized products, and applied custom styling to create a visually appealing and conversion-focused experience.
-The page was used in advertising campaigns to attract customers and drive sales
+Developed Shopify landing pages for the ‘Summer Collection’ and ‘Sale’ campaigns for Arabian Perfume House.
+Designed the layout, organized product collections, and applied custom styling to create visually engaging and conversion-focused pages.
+These pages were used in advertising campaigns to attract customers, highlight promotional offers, and drive sales.